CNCLgithub/physical_event_primitives/README.md

 `core/` - Core package; contains all the algorithms

-`demos/` - Demos to play with & contains the main generate.sh script for generating videos
+`demos/` - Demos to play with & contains the main `generate.py` script for generating videos

 `gui/` - Graphical modules -- mostly irrelevant here